 Your newborn’s first photo session is a time to focus on him, not his outfit.
-So colourful, fancy outfits should be avoided, as these will distract from your perfect little newborn himself.
+So colourful, fancy outfits should be avoided, as these will detract from your perfect little newborn himself.
 Some great choices are a white or solid neutral coloured vest / onesie, just a nappy, or baby’s birthday suit.
 If you go for a onesie, be sure to leave baby’s feet, hands, and head uncovered, so that we can document those special little details.
-There are adorable headbands, crowns, hats, etc that you can purchase as props for the shoot.

 How do I prepare for my newborn shoot?

-There’s quite a bit you can do beforehand to make sure the session goes smoothly & that you & baby are comfortable.
+There’s quite a bit you can do beforehand to make sure the session goes smoothly and that you & baby are comfortable.

 Preparing the environment

 Having the room warm for your baby is important.
 How warm?
-Enough to make you begin to perspire.
-On the South Coast, mid summer heat is severe enough to warrant a fan or open windows.
-But in winter, a heater may be needed.
+If he will be undressed, then warm enough to make you begin to perspire.
+Particularly in winter, a heater will be needed.
 If you don’t have one, let me know beforehand so that I can make suitable arrangements.
 The space where we do photos also needs to be clear of clutter.